-The Conservatoire for Dance and Drama and its Schools are fully committed to involving students at all levels, from individual course representation up to sitting as members of the Conservatoire's Senate and Board of Governors.
+NCCA is fully committed to involving students at all levels, from individual course representation up to sitting as members of the Academic Board and related committees.
 There are different ways in which students can be representatives.
 Below is some information about what being a student representative entails.